TsCl/Pyridine: Alcohol to Tosylate (ROTs) + What Happens Next (SN2 vs E2)

 Worked Examples

 Each row highlights how the same TsCl activation pivots once you change the follow-up reagent.
-Click the reagent badges to load the matching preset inside the Mechanism Solver, then compare the substrate and product snapshots below.
+The reagent badges align with options inside the Mechanism Solver; load the TsCl/pyridine option and compare the substrate and product snapshots.

 Alcohol class & substrate Reagents in play Representative product